stanwsh/zotero-word-for-windows-integration/README.md

 ## UserForm Build Guide

-To enable the multi-reference selection dialog, follow the instructions in [`build/template/Zotero.dotm/word/UserForm_Creation_Guide.md`](build/template/Zotero.dotm/word/UserForm_Creation_Guide.md) to create and configure the required UserForm in the template.
+To enable the multi-reference selection dialog (Windows only), follow the instructions in [`build/template/Zotero.dotm/word/UserForm_Creation_Guide.md`](build/template/Zotero.dotm/word/UserForm_Creation_Guide.md) to create and configure the required UserForm in the template.

 ## Development Starter's Guide